"A gifted horse will lead a good rider to victory. A great rider will give the horse the gift of soundness"

 Every horse moves differently and since none move perfectly, especially with a rider on their back, even minor defects in gait can eventually result in lameness.
 As with human athletes, careful analysis of how a horse moves and the use of an individualised training program can both enhance performance and rehabilitate injuries, including those resulting in chronic lamenesses.
 The Science of Motion is a new approach to training and therapy, which is based upon identifying and correcting the specific gait abnormalities inherent in each horse.
 This approach was developed by Jean Luc Cornille, an international level Three-Day Event rider and trainer, who has extensively studied equine movement.
 His skill, experience and research has allowed him to perfect methods that can be used to correct the imperfections of gait that inhibit a horse from reaching its full athletic potential and often lead to lameness.

-If you would like to apply to ride on the May clinic, please email us using the contact form at the bottom of the page.
-Riders will be selected by ballot in December 2019.
+The May clinic is now full.
+Please email us to be added to the waiting list.
+If you would like to apply to ride on the October clinic, please contact us using the form at the bottom of the page.

 Please note rider deposits are non-refundable as standard.
 In the event that you are unable to ride we will do our best to fill your place, but will only be able to offer a refund, less administration fee, in the event that we are able to do so.